preciofishbone/OmniaDocsG2/blocks/team-collaboration-rollup/index.rst

 Query
 --------
-Here you can set the following (image from Omnia v7):
+Here you can set the following:

 .. image:: teamwork-query-new2-7.png